Sticky-shed syndrome: Affected stock

 BASF tape production did not use the unstable formulation, and their tape production rarely shows this type of coating instability, although BASF LH Super SM cassettes manufactured in the mid-70s are prone to the problem.
 Certain batches of Chromdioxid Extra II C-90s, produced around 1989–1991 and sold in the UK, shed a white powder that would coat the record/playback head after a few months of use.
 The slightly higher performance Chromdioxid Super II and Chromdioxid Maxima C-90 cassettes were unaffected.

 As of 2015, some 35 mm magnetic fullcoat tapes produced by Kodak, such as those used for the audio portion of older IMAX films, are also reported to be exhibiting sticky-shed.
 As tapes remain in storage for a longer time, it is possible that other binder formulations may develop problems.

+In some Canadian Disney VHS tapes the Sticky-Shed Syndrome was noticed.
+These were published between late 1991 and mid 1992/ They will not rewind or fast forward and cause a squeaking noise when playing.

 Solutions

 The binder on this tape has deteriorated to the extent that the dark brown oxide layer, which holds the magnetic information, has come away from the clear polyester base, rendering the information unrecoverable.

 Current solutions to sticky-shed syndrome seek to safely remove the unwanted moisture from the tape binder.
 Two different strategies are commonly employed: applying heat to the tape (commonly called 'baking'), and changing the environment to lower the humidity.
 Baking is widely practiced but can damage tapes if not done properly.
 While modification of humidity by safely controlling the environment may take significantly longer, its major benefit is that it does not irreparably damage the tape.